 6.5.
-All Academy Staff will:
+All School Staff will:

 - Understand that no one staff member can have a full picture of a child's needs and circumstances therefore it is everyone's responsibility to safeguard and promote the welfare of children.
-Staff have a role to play in identifying concerns, sharing information and taking prompt action by immediately speaking to the DSL or a deputy. - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you suspect a Child is being Abused' (2015); - Refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or children's social care; - Be aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
-In some cases staff may act as the Lead Professional in Early Help Cases. - Will provide a safe environment in which children can learn.
+Staff have a role to play in identifying concerns, sharing information and taking prompt action by immediately speaking to the DSL or a deputy. - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you suspect a Child is being Abused' (2015); - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or children's social care; - Be aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+In some cases, staff may act as the Lead Professional in Early Help Cases. - Will provide a safe environment in which children can learn.